MrCerealGuy/Tazas-Grave/README.md

 Hello white settler in wasteland!
 If you love it to build great bases and you think grinding resources is wasted time, then you should give this mod a try.
 Your most important tool will be a powerful Taza's stone axe!

 Changes in this mod:

 - Added Simple UI by stedman420
 - Basic survival quests removed (experts don't need this)
 - Modified Taza's stone axe for grinding resources
 - Added recipe for modified Taza's stone axe
 - Added start quest "Craft Taza's stone axe"
-- Pick up crafting stations with a wrench
-- Pick up spotlights with a wrench
-- Added flamethrower and ammo
-- Added flamethrower schematic
-- Added quest 'Flamethrower'
-- Added challenge quest 'Burning zombie dogs'
-- Toilets and faucets give water (NEW!)
-- Craft casino coins from brass in a forge (NEW!)
+- Craft casino coins from brass in a forge
-- Craft working ovens (NEW!)
+- Changed 1 to 3 skill points per level

 ## Install mod